avaneev/biteopt/README.md

 ## NMSeqOpt ##

 The CNMSeqOpt class implements sequential Nelder-Mead simplex method with the "stall count" tracking.
-This optimizer is used as an alternative parallel optimizer in BiteOpt.
+This optimizer is used as an additional parallel optimizer in BiteOpt.

 ## Citing ##